massiltag/massiltag/README.md

 My name is Massil, I'm 21 and I live in Paris, France 🗼

-- 🏆 I’m a Sorbonne University graduate
+- 🏆 I’m a Sorbonne University graduate.
 - 💼 Currently working at [LCL](www.lcl.fr) as a <Fullstack Software Engineer/>
 - 🎓 And pursuing a Master’s degree in Business Informatics at Paris Panthéon Sorbonne University.
 - 🛠 My favorite tools as a Developer are :